marysia/marysia.github.io/_tils/2026-02-10-module-3-line.md

 But cross-validation assumes your data points are independent and identically distributed, which frequently breaks down in practice.
 When you have multiple observations from the same individual, data collected over time, or samples from different regions, you need specialized approaches.
 Leave entire individuals or countries out of training if that's how you plan to deploy.
 And crucially, all preprocessing like normalization must happen within each fold using only training data, otherwise you leak information and get overly optimistic results.

+**Nested Cross-Validation**
+When you need both model selection and model assessment, regular cross-validation isn't enough because it conflates the two.
+Nested cross-validation solves this by using two loops: an inner loop for model selection (choosing hyperparameters) and an outer loop for assessment (estimating final performance).

+To do this, you take your data and split it into outer folds.
+For each outer fold, use the remaining data for inner cross-validation to select your best model.
+Then test that selected model on the held-out outer fold.
+This gives you unbiased performance estimates because the outer test data was never used for model selection.

+After nested CV, you typically retrain your best model on all available data before deployment, since you want to use as much data as possible for your final production model.

 **Data Leakage**
 Data leakage happens when information from your test set accidentally influences your training process, making your evaluation overly optimistic.
 The most common culprit is preprocessing.
 If you normalize your entire dataset before splitting into train/test, you've used information from the test set (its mean and variance) to transform your training data.